BarelyAPrincess/Linstrap/README.md

-# Linstrap, a.k.a., Linux OS Bootstraping and Launcher Utility for UN*X
+# Linstrap, a.k.a., Bootstraping and Configuration Utility for Ubuntu/Debian
-## About
-Linstrap is a utility to creating and launching physical Linux Systems via network, usb drive, or infinitely any other bootable media.